The 5 Best T. Rowe Price Funds

 - 35% T. Rowe Price New Income (PRCIX): Bonds

-This particular blend of T. Rowe Price funds is an example of a moderate portfolio, which is appropriate for an investor with a moderate (medium) risk tolerance and a time horizon of at least 5 years.
+This particular blend of T. Rowe Price funds is an example of a moderate portfolio, which is appropriate for an investor with a medium risk tolerance and a time horizon of at least five years.
 Moderate investors are willing to accept periods of moderate market volatility (ups and downs in account value) in exchange for the possibility of receiving returns that outpace inflation by a significant margin.
-The asset allocation breakdown is approximatelyl 65% stocks and 35% bonds.
+The asset allocation breakdown is approximately 65% stocks and 35% bonds.

-The use of sector funds, such as PRHSX is optional.
-If other sectors are added, be sure to keep the allocation around 5% for each sector and try not to exceed a total of 15% allocation to sectors (i.e. 5% allocated to 3 different sector funds).
+The use of sector funds such as PRHSX health sector stocks is optional.
+If you add other sectors, it's a good target to keep the allocation around 5% for each sector and try not to exceed a total of 15% allocation to sectors (5% allocated to three different sector funds).
+This prevents your portfolio from being too heavily dependent on the performance of any given part of the economy.